-The short, cold, wet and windy days of winter are finally coming to an end and so it’s time to get back out to the lawn.
-Seeing as it’s just been through quite a tough period, you’re going to have to be especially careful when carrying out the jobs needed to get it ready for the year ahead.
+The short, cold, wet and windy days of winter are finally coming to an end and so it’s time to get back out to the garden.
+As your lawn has just been through quite a tough period, you’re going to have to be especially careful when carrying out the jobs needed to get it ready for the year ahead.

-With proper preparation and maintenance you can get the lawn back to its best in no time, allowing you to enjoy it with your family and friends whenever you please, as well as making you the envy of the neighbourhood.
+With proper preparation and spring lawn care maintenance you can get the lawn back to its best in no time, allowing you to enjoy it with your family and friends whenever you please, as well as making it the envy of your neighbourhood.

-Just follow my tips and you’ll be well on your way to a beautiful looking lawn.
+Just follow my tips below and you’ll be well on your way to a beautiful looking lawn.

-To prevent your grass from becoming too stressed make sure your lawn mower is set so that it doesn’t take off any more than a 1/3 off of each blade of grass.
+To prevent your grass from becoming too stressed make sure your lawn mower is set to a height setting that doesn’t take off any more than a 1/3 off the grass blades.

 You’ll also want to mow a little and often, about once a week should suffice at the beginning of spring.
 Just remember to build this up a little more as we move into summer.